A new approach for Weather Radars: Introduction

-MIMO based phased array radar has lot of potential for improving weather detection and enhancing the quality of polarimetric moments.
-This is because a MIMO array can potentially have a wider virtual array creation leading to higher spatial resolution and a higher number of independent samples.
+\IEEEPARstart{T}{he} sub-array processing has been a concept which was lying around for years but now with ever increasing computing power, it is being realized.
+This type of radar can have multiple antenna elements in both transmit and receive, which looks like a phased array configuration.
+However, unlike phased arrays, it is able to transmit different waveforms that are orthogonal.
+The receive processing consists of a series of matched/mismatched based filters to separate out these echoes.
+It can be superior to conventional phased arrays (electronic scanning) and the parabolic reflectors (mechanical scans) with better localization accuracy and angular resolution \cite{Bliss2003}.
+These can be attributed to the fact that due to the waveform diversity, the output signals of different sub-arrays appear as spatial samples corresponding to the convolution of the transmit and receive aperture phase centers, which produces additional virtual array elements (see \cite{Roberts2009} and \cite{Li2008}).
+The phase centers of the transmit and receive aperture in this sub-aperture radar system can be increased dramatically, which extends the array aperture \cite{Wang2008} and provides a potential for the system to have a higher spatial sample ability and space resolution than a conventional reflector antenna or a phased array system.
+It has lot of potential for improving weather detection and enhancing the quality of polarimetric moments.
+This is because a sub-aperture array can potentially have a wider virtual array creation leading to higher spatial resolution.
 The higher spatial resolution is useful to identify some of the critical features in storms or tornadoes, where high resolution image can improve the quality of forecasting and help identifying such features.
-The MIMO concept was first developed for communications systems, for which orthogonal transmit-receive channels were used to circumvent channel fading \cite{Baker2013}.
-This type of configuration used widely separated antennas to exploit spatial diversity \cite{Haimovich2008}.
-Our application uses colocated MIMO radar using multiple transmit waveforms to obtain further degrees of freedom and improve radar performance.
-In this paper, we focus on colocated MIMO radar (also known as coherent MIMO), which requires the use of orthogonal waveforms on transmit having increased complexity and flexibility compared to phased array operation.
-MIMO radar has better angle estimation accuracy compared to phased array radar because of an apparent decrease in antenna beamwidth when the linear array is operated as a MIMO radar \cite{wenig2007}.
-For a MIMO radar system with M transmit and N receive antennas, placed at a spacing of $d_{T}$ and $d_{R}$, respectively, $d_{T} = Nd_{R}$ yields a virtual array of NM receive elements which determines the aperture length \cite{antonio2007}.
-This can yield better spatial resolution for weather phased array systems.
-On similar lines, we can say that a spatial resolution similar to the traditional system can be achieved using a fewer number of antennas \cite{Roberts2009}.
-However, it is well known that MIMO system suffers from interference due to parallel transmission of the probing signals (waveforms) which demands appropriate receiver to suppress the interference from other transmissions in the same radar and this holds true for a weather MIMO system also.
+This concept was first developed for communications systems, for which orthogonal transmit-receive channels were used to circumvent channel fading \cite{Baker2013}.
+This type of configuration used widely separated antennas to exploit spatial diversity.
+This type of radar has better angle estimation accuracy compared to phased array radar because of an apparent decrease in antenna beamwidth when the linear array is operated as a sub-aperture radar.
+However, it is known that this type of a processing system suffers from interference due to parallel transmission of the probing signals (waveforms) which demands appropriate receiver to suppress the interference from other transmissions in the same radar.
 It can be observed that orthogonality is a key requirement to gain performance benefits claimed.
 The receiver and transmitter should ideally consist of perfect orthogonal waveforms with appropriate matched/mismatched filters.
 One such design using mismatched filters and polyphase orthogonal waveforms is presented in \cite{kumar2020}.
 It dwells on the design of a polyphase code pair and a mismatched filter pair that can achieve low level of peak auto-correlation and cross-correlation functions.
 A low level of peak cross-correlation function is essential to obtain orthogonality between the code/filter pairs.
-This can also be accomplished using the same waveform but modulated with different carrier frequency \cite{Kumar2020}.
+This can also be accomplished using the same waveform but modulated with different carrier frequency.
+Another benefit in a weather radar system is the faster update rate possible because of synthesis of a twice broad transmit beam pattern on account of quadrant wise transmission (proposed here) and then using digital beamforming in receive to synthesize four simultaneous beams, two in azimuth and two in elevation direction.
+This can cut down the overall volume scan time by a fourth.
+The downside is the loss of directivity (and SNR) due to broad transmit pattern compared to a phased array of same antenna dimensions.
+The update rate is an advantage for weather events which are evolving fast and in general for weather forecasting and nowcasting systems.